TestCentricity/testcentricity_web/README.md

 **Page Objects** makes it easier to maintain automated tests because changes to page UI elements are updated in only one location - in the
 **Page Object** class definition.
 By adopting a **Page Object Model**, Cucumber Feature files and step definitions are no longer required to hold specific information about a page's UI objects, thus minimizing maintenance requirements.
 If any element on, or property of a page changes
-(URL path, text field attributes, button captions, etc.), maintenance is performed in the **Page Object** class definition only, typically with no need to update the affected feature file, scenarios, or step definitions.
+(URL path, text field attributes, button captions, etc.), maintenance is performed in the `PageObject` class definition only, typically with no need to update the affected feature file, scenarios, or step definitions.

-### Defining a Page Object
+### Defining a PageObject

-Your **Page Object** class definitions should be contained within individual `.rb` files in the `features/support/pages` folder of your test automation project.
-You define new **Page Objects** as shown below:
+Your `PageObject` class definitions should be contained within individual `.rb` files in the `features/support/pages` folder of your test automation project.
+You define new `PageObjects` as shown below:

     class LoginPage < TestCentricity::PageObject
     end